“Borderless Behavior Analytics” is a MUST READ for understanding the next generation of predictive security analytics.

 - William Scandrett- CISO, Allina Health.
 Scandrett shares his insights into the healthcare utilities of UEBA beyond security applications.
 Fortifying the prospect of the security solution being a beneficial part of the enterprises bottom line.
 It turns out that UEBA behavior monitoring can be applied to medical devices to establish their normal operational behavior.
 It can also be used for IT planning of appliances.
 As well as using UEBA’s baseline patterning to understand where devices should live and how they should operate in the network.
 As well, Scandrett shares his fascinating insights into Allina Health’s unique use case involving Super Bowl LII.
 In this case, Allina supports the healthcare services activities for the massive high-profile event.

-Borderless Behavior Analytics is a “MUST READ” for cyber security professionals
+Borderless Behavior Analytics is a “MUST READ” for cyber security professionals Understanding next gen predictive security

-In addition, Dan Lohrmann of GovTech magazine also had something to say: “I am going so far as to say this is a MUST READ for understanding the next generation of security solutions...”
+In addition, Dan Lohrmann of GovTech magazine also had something to say.
+“I am going so far as to say this is a MUST READ for understanding the next generation of security solutions...”

-It probably doesn’t get much better than that!
+That is to say it probably doesn’t get much better than that!
 We strive to provide in-depth insights in the new topics that continue to make this an invaluable read.
 But don’t take Lohrmann’s word for it.
 You should decide for yourself if the praise is worthy.